If you’re looking for a weekend getaway to one of New South Wales’ most renowned wine regions, the Hunter Valley has it all.

-Besides the creamy, decadent cheese and the extraordinary wines – the Hunter Valley region boasts their whimsical views from sunrise to sunset regardless of the season that guests visit in.
+Besides the creamy, decadent cheese and the extraordinary wines, New South Wales’ Hunter region boasts its whimsical views from sunrise to sunset regardless of the season.

 Binnorie Cheese Dairy Factory

 Expect smelly, fresh, creamy and revolutionary cheese that will surely change your life.
-Cheese lovers will feel right at home once entering the renowned Binnorie Cheese Dairy Factory in Lovedale.
-Sitting just a 10-minute drive out of Hunter Valley’s city centre; Binnorie takes pride in their locally sourced milk that’s found in their well-known products.
-Throughout your Hunter Valley travels be sure to get your hands on a jar of their famous Labna that’s marinated in rosemary, chili and garlic ($15).
+Cheese-lovers will feel right at home once entering the renowned Binnorie Cheese Dairy Factory in Lovedale.
+Sitting just a 10-minute drive out of Hunter Valley’s city centre, Binnorie takes pride in its locally sourced milk used within Binnorie’s well-known products.
+Throughout your Hunter Valley travels be sure to get your hands on a jar of Binnorie’s famous Labna, marinated in rosemary, chilli and garlic ($15).

-Binnorie Cheese Dairy Factory – Cnr of Lodge Rd and Lovedale Rd, Lovedale
+Binnorie Cheese Dairy Factory – 25 Lodge Rd, Lovedale, NSW 2325

-In just a blink of an eye, visitors can easily miss the entry into Harkham Wines thanks to the breathtaking and whimsical views surrounding the understated winery.
-Sitting off road, the small winery will in no time be any wine lovers favourite stop throughout their visit in Hunter Valley.
-Embracing their history and wine production traits, the visit to Harkham Wines will feel more like a family reunion.
-Family owned and operated since 1951, The Harkham family being one of Israel’s wine region pioneers, since 1951 to present, Harkham Wines are family owned and operated.
-Despite their humbleness, the business crushes between 20 – 25 tones of grapes a year, that are sourced from their very own organic vineyards.
-From there they produce a 100% naturally, handpicked, fermented grape juice.
-Apart from their reds and whites, any chocolate lover out there will soon fall head-over-heels for the Chocolate Dessert Liqueur ($35) will surely be a favourite topping for the next scoop of ice cream after dinner.
+In just a blink of an eye, visitors can easily miss the entry into Harkham Wines, thanks to the breathtaking and whimsical views surrounding the understated winery.
+Despite its size, this small winery will in no time be any wine lovers favourite stop throughout their visit to New South Wales’ Hunter region.
+Embracing its history and wine production traits, a visit to Harkham Wines will feel more like a family reunion.
+Family owned and operated since 1951, The Harkham family has been one of Israel’s wine region pioneers in Australia.
+Crushing between 20 – 25 tonnes of grapes a year sourced from their very own organic vineyards, they produce a 100% naturally, handpicked, fermented grape juice.
+Apart from their reds and whites, any chocolate lover out there will soon fall head-over-heels for the Chocolate Dessert Liqueur ($35) which pairs decadently with a scoop of ice cream after dinner.

 Matilda Bay Brewhouse

-It come’s to no surprise that Hunter Valley does indeed cater for the craft beer lovers out there – hence why Matilda Bay Brewhouse is somewhat central within the region.
-Expecting crowds is an understatement; Hunter Valley Resort is a stopover must for any weekend getaway.
-Originally titled as Bluetongue Brewery in 2001, today, Matilda Bay is known as Pokolbin’s first boutique brewhouse in the wine country area – considering they have a whopping amount of 12 craft beers available.
-With hearty pub food served, a laidback culture and the infamous Beer Tasting Paddles ($15) available, guests will surely feel the heartbreak leaving the venue.
-Pair your paddle with the Pork Belly that’s served with dutch carrots, spiced toffee apple and dirty granny reduction ($33).
+It comes to no surprise that Hunter Valley does indeed cater for the craft beer lovers – hence why Matilda Bay Brewhouse is somewhat central within the region.
+Originally titled as Bluetongue Brewery in 2001, today, Matilda Bay is known as Pokolbin’s first boutique brewhouse in the wine country area and regardless of the season, they always expect a crowd.
+With 12 craft beers on tap, hearty pub food served, laidback culture and the infamous Beer Tasting Paddles ($15) available, guests will surely feel the heartbreak leaving the venue.
+Pair your paddle with the Lamb Fillet ($29) that is served with minted peas, roasted potatoes and honey jus.

-Matilda Bay Brewhouse – Cnr Hermitage Rd and Mistletoe Lne, Pokolbin
+Matilda Bay Brewhouse – Cnr Hermitage Rd and Mistletoe Lne, Pokolbin, NSW 2320

 Hunter Valley Gardens

-Sitting on 60 acres with 6000 trees, 600,000 shrubs and over a staggering 1 million ground plants, on top of the statues, murals, waterfalls and mazes, the Hunter Valley Gardens ($30 per person) is the perfect day trip regardless of the age group.
+Sitting on 60 acres with 6000 trees, 600,000 shrubs and a staggering 1 million plus ground plants; on top of the statues, murals, waterfalls and mazes, the Hunter Valley Gardens ($30 per person) is the perfect day trip regardless of the age group.
 With an enchanting, meticulous and quintessential approach to every garden or grotto – guests will be in a guaranteed state of awe as they walk their way through one of Hunter Valley’s many landmarks.
 Featuring the Storybook Garden, an Italian Grotto, a tantalising Lakes Walk and even a very peaceful yet magical Oriental Garden, Hunter Valley Gardens makes the perfect activity for a family getaway to Hunter Valley.

-After exploring majority of the Hunter Valley region, it comes to no surprise that a view from up above is guaranteed to bring a more breathtaking perspective.
+After exploring the Hunter Valley region on the ground, it comes to no surprise that a view from up above is guaranteed to bring a more breathtaking perspective.
 Starting from $249, Beyond Ballooning accommodates for groups as small as two, to as big as 16 for their up in the air tours – all making the hour-long hot air balloon ride a surprising, charming and bewitching encounter.
-Reinventing the meaning of a one in a kind experience – there’s no doubt that a Hot Air Balloon ride will be the highlight of your visit to the underrated Hunter Valley wine region.
+Reinventing the meaning of a one in a kind experience, there’s no doubt that a hot air balloon ride will be the highlight of your visit to New South Wales’ Hunter region.

-Beyond Ballooning – Crowne Plaza Hunter Valley – 430 Wine Country Dr, Lovedale
+Beyond Ballooning Hunter Valley – Crowne Plaza Hunter Valley – 430 Wine Country Dr, Lovedale, NSW 2325

-Stumbling across Kirkton Park Hotel (from $166 a night) that sits in the heart of Pokolbin, guests will be able to dive into a complete state of relaxation and quality service that’s all housed within the modern, eccentric Hamptons style décor walls.
+Stumbling across voco Kirkton Park Hunter Valley (from $166 a night) that sits in the heart of Pokolbin, guests will be able to dive into a complete state of relaxation and quality that’s all housed within the modern, eccentric Hamptons style décor walls.
 Surrounded by a mouthful of 70 acres of rural gardens and walking trails, Kirkton Park Hotel is a necessity for any wine country visit.
-With a handful of dining and bar options available on site, guests can also enjoy the tennis courts, the indoor heated pool, a gaming room and even a library to flick your way through.
+With a handful of dining and bar options available on-site, guests can also enjoy the tennis courts, the indoor heated pool, a gaming room and even a library to flick your way through.

-Kirkton Park Hotel – 336 Oakey Creek Rd, Pokolbin
+voco Kirkton Park Hunter Valley – 336 Oakey Creek Rd, Pokolbin, NSW 2320

 Sitting on a private 25-acre vineyard, wine enthusiasts will surely feel like The Longhouse is more of a haven.
 The serviced apartment has a long line of history with its 130-year-old timbers that encase the modern minimalist décor that’s housed inside.
 Starting at $375 a night, The Longhouse boasts their iconic views which is easy to encapsulate from every major living area.
-With opening glass walls that soak in the stunning sunrise to sunset, guests at the Longhouse will fall more in love with the Broken Back ranges than ever before.
+With floor-to-ceiling glass walls that soak in the stunning views, guests at The Longhouse will fall more in love with the Broken Back ranges than ever before.